 4. Foam Fire Extinguishers

 Foam extinguishers are ideal for creating a barrier between the liquid and the flame, preventing the vapor from being released into the air which results in fuel for the fire.
-As one of the more commonly used fire extinguishers, foam fire extinguishers are a must-have for any office building.
+As one of the more commonly used fire extinguishers, they are a must-have for any office building.

 Usage: Class B, but can be used on paper and wood as well.

 Being fully prepared to fight any type of fire can prevent you from suffering major losses down the line.
 Keep your employees safe and your office building standing with the correct portable fire extinguishers at hand.
 Contact us for a free quote.